elixir-europe/rdmkit/pages/your_domain/single_cell.md

 - **Analysis Code and Environment**:
     - *Data Type*: All code and scripts used for data preprocessing, analysis, and visualization.
-    - *Format*: Version-controlled repositories using Git, ideally, container files to capture analysis environments should be used.
+    - *Format*: Version-controlled repositories using Git, or container files to capture analysis environments should be used.
 Detailed documentation for code execution should be provided.
     - *Explanation*: Analysis code and scripts should be version-controlled using Git repositories.
-Additionally, capturing the analysis environment using Docker or Singularity container files help to ensure reproducibility.
-Detailed documentation of code execution is essential for transparency and re-suability.
+Additionally, capturing the analysis environment using Docker or Singularity container files helps to ensure reproducibility.
+Detailed documentation of code execution is essential for transparency and re-usability.

 - **Metadata**:
     - *Data Type*: Comprehensive metadata describing experimental conditions, sample information, and data processing steps.
     - *Format*: Structured metadata files in widely accepted formats like JSON, CSV or Excel spreadsheets, following community-specific metadata standards if available.
     - *Explanation*: Following community-specific metadata standards, if available, ensures consistency and compatibility with other datasets.

 By preserving these steps and data in standardized and accessible formats, researchers can enhance the reproducibility of single-cell sequencing experiments, facilitate collaboration, and ensure that others can validate and build upon their work effectively.
-Other additional file can be kept if useful for the interpretaion (e.g., for scATAC, the results files containing sequences fragments or mapping can be important, they should be kept in standardize format: tsv, bam, bed or bigwig).
+Other additional files can be kept if useful for the interpretation (e.g., for scATAC, the results files containing sequence fragments or mapping can be important, they should be kept in standardized format: tsv, bam, bed or bigwig).

 ## Relevant Tools and Resources